yuxshao/ptcollab/src/styles/README.md

 The colors on icons are influenced by `ButtonText`.

-Custom fonts can be used with `font-family`.
-The files must be located in the style's directory and be a TrueType or OpenType font (.ttf or .otf).
+[Custom fonts](https://doc.qt.io/archives/qt-4.8/stylesheet-reference.html#font) must be located in the style's directory and be a TrueType or OpenType font (.ttf or .otf).

 ### Basic Debugging